RealOrangeOne/theorangeone.net-legacy/content/projects/wiki-game-solver.md

 The game was won when the iframe was at the final page location, or at least a clone of it on their servers with some extra querystring information.

 With this, I started to write something that would change the location of the iframe to the goal.
-Fortunately for me, the goal url was on the page.
-So all it took was a little mutative switcheroo to win!
+Fortunately for me, the goal URL was on the page.
+So all it took was a little switcheroo to win!

 ### Source
 The source for this was written in pure JS, and relies heavily on the fact that the wiki game uses jQuery so I can plug into components and events really easily.
 The code can be found in the GitHub gists below.
 Both the standard and compact versions are available.